-Explore the best trails near Jenner with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Jenner with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Wonderful, easy hike with the bulk of the incline at the start.
 We did a loop that started at Woodside campground and included parts of the central trail, huckleberry trail, north trail, prairie trail, south trail and then powerline trail.
 Trails seemed well marked.
 However know this area described as "near Jenner" is about 18 miles north, with intense coastal driving.
 I'd come back in a heartbeat because the immediate area both inland and along the coast has enough trails and possible loops for days.